 Perfect measurements

 Besides actors, Giorgio Armani also clothes athletes.
 At the 2012 Summer Olympic Games in London, the Italian national team wore Armani.
-Starting this fall, Germany's Bayern Munich will also be outfitted with custom suits by the Italian star designer.
-His interest in sports is broad: Armani also owns a basketball team in Milan.
+The players of Germany's Bayern Munich team also wore custom suits by the Italian star designer.
+His interest in sports was broad: Armani also owned a basketball team in Milan.

 Image: Guiseppe Aresu/AFP/GettyImages